Night Network (Melbourne): Night Train

-All of Melbourne's train services operated by Metro Trains Melbourne, except the and lines, operate as part of Night Network, servicing all metropolitan stations except for City Loop stations and Southern Cross, which close at midnight and 1am respectively.
+All of Melbourne's train services operated by Metro Trains Melbourne, except the and lines, operate as part of Night Network, servicing all metropolitan stations except for City Loop and Metro Tunnel stations (besides Town Hall) and Southern Cross, which close at midnight and 1am respectively.
 Trains operate hourly on all lines, with some lines operating as shuttles from major interchange stations.

 Night Tram

 The following routes operate overnight to half-hour frequencies.
 The Free Tram Zone remains in operation during Night Network operating times.